Virgo (astrology): Origins

 The constellation Virgo has various origins in different mythologies.
 In most myths, Virgo is depicted as a virgin maiden associated with wheat.
 In Greek and Roman mythology, Virgo is related to Demeter, the Greek goddess of the harvest and autumn, or her daughter Persephone, queen of the Underworld and goddess of spring.

 Another association is with the myth of Parthenos, which explains how the constellation Virgo came to be.
 According to this legend, Parthenos is the daughter of Staphylus and Chrysothemis, and sister to Rhoeo and Molpadia.
 Apollo impregnated Rhoeo, and upon discovering her pregnancy, her father, assuming it was from an unknown suitor, locked her in a box and cast it into a river.
 Parthenos and Molpadia, fearing their father’s wrath, accidentally allowed a valuable bottle of wine to be broken by one of their swine.
 In terror, they fled and threw themselves off a nearby cliff.
 Apollo saved them, placing Molpadia in Castabus, where she became the local goddess Hemithea, and Parthenos in Bubastis, where she was worshipped as a local goddess.
 Another version of the story posits that Parthenos was Apollo’s daughter, and the constellation commemorates her early death.

 In another Greek myth, Virgo is associated with Erigone, the Athenian maiden and daughter of Icarius.
 After Icarius was murdered by his shepherds in a drunken rage, Erigone hanged herself in grief, and her dog Maera committed suicide.
 Zeus or Dionysus placed them in the sky as constellations: Erigone as Virgo, Icarius as Bootes, and Maera as Canis Minor.

 In Egyptian mythology, the Sun’s presence in Virgo marked the beginning of the wheat harvest, thus linking Virgo to the wheat grain.
 In Christianity, the birth of Jesus to a virgin in Bethlehem is symbolically connected to Virgo.
-The ancient Zodiac began with Virgo and ended with Leo.

 In Hindu astrology, the comparable sign to Virgo is Kanya, which also means "maiden."